-Robert Blackburn, PhD is Chair of WISR’s Board.
-He earned his PhD in Leadership in Higher Education, at the Union Graduate School (1984), the MA in Intergroup Relations, Wharton School, University of Pennsylvania (1964), and his AB, in Sociology and Education from Oberlin College (1957).
+Robert Blackburn, PhD, earned his PhD in Leadership in Higher Education, at the Union Graduate School (1984), the MA in Intergroup Relations, Wharton School, University of Pennsylvania (1964), and his AB, in Sociology and Education from Oberlin College (1957).
 He went to high School in Roslyn, New York and at the Texas Military Institute, San Antonio.
 Bob’s work history has included civil rights, school improvement and citizen action, regional director for the Peace Corps in Somalia, central office leadership in the Philadelphia public schools, Deputy and Superintendent for the Oakland Public Schools, Professor and Chair, and Department of Educational Leadership and Administration, Cal State East Bay.
 He has held Board memberships in various professional and civic organizations in Philadelphia and Oakland, and has served on the California Attorney General’s Commission on Hate Crimes.
 Now, he provides extensive mentoring and coaching for Oakland school principals through the Principal Leadership Institute of the University of California att Berkeley and Cal State.

-Vera Labat, MPH is Secretary of the Board and has served as a member of WISR’s faculty for 30 years, and has volunteered in that part-time role for the past 27 years.
+Vera Labat, MPH is Chair of the Board and has served as a member of WISR’s faculty for 30 years, and has volunteered in that part-time role for the past 27 years.
 Vera has her BS in Nursing from San Francisco State University (1964) and her Master’s in Public Health from the University of California at Berkeley (1974).
 Vera has recently retired after a long career in the field of public health.
 For many years, she was in charge of immunization for the City of Berkeley, and prior to that, she was school health consultant for the Berkeley Unified School District.
 She taught community health at the University of California, San Francisco, and taught in the School of Medicine at the University of Dar Es Salaam in Tanzania.
 She was the founding Executive Director of the Over 60 Health Clinic in Berkeley.

 Charles Greene, MBA is Treasurer of WISR’s Board.
 Chuck graduated from the University of Pittsburgh (Bachelor’s) and has his MBA from Harvard Business School.
 He is the Executive Director of the Cedars of Marin, which has model day and residential programs for adults with developmental disabilities.
 Chuck has more than 36 years of nonprofit management experience as co-founder and Administrative Vice President of World College West, as Executive Director of the Volunteer Center of San Francisco, and as Executive Director of The Richard and Rhoda Goldman Fund and the Goldman Environmental Prize.
 He has been an interim executive director for nine Bay Area nonprofits, including at CompassPoint Nonprofit Services.
 Previous interim assignments include Chinese for Affirmative Action, Angel Island Immigration Foundation, Zen Hospice Project and the Marin Institute. .